magento/merchdocs/src/customers/customer-groups.md

 1. When complete, click <span class="btn">Save Customer Group</span>.

-## To assign a customer to a different group:
+## Assign a customer to a different group:

 1. On the _Admin_ sidebar, go to **Customers** > **All Customers**.